Ludvig Svanberg

-Ludvig Oliver Svanberg (born 15 December 2002) is a Swedish footballer who plays as a centre-back for Hammarby IF in Allsvenskan.
+Ludvig Oliver Svanberg (born 25 December 2002) is a Swedish footballer who plays as a centre-back for Allsvenskan club Mjällby.

 Early life

 Born and raised in Stockholm, Svanberg started to play youth football with local club Hammarby IF.

 Club career

 Hammarby IF

 On 20 November 2019, Svanberg signed his first professional contract with Hammarby.
 In 2020, he made his debut in senior football on loan at IK Frej in Ettan, Sweden's third tier, making 25 league appearances at age 17.
 In both 2021 and 2022, Svanberg played for Hammarby's affiliated club Hammarby TFF, also competing in Ettan, making 44 appearances in total.

-On 10 August 2022, he signed a new two and a half year-contract with Hammarby, running until the end of 2024.
+On 10 August 2022, he signed a new two-and-a-half-year contract with Hammarby, running until the end of 2024.
 On 25 February 2023, Svanberg made his competitive debut for the club, starting in a 3–0 away win against Norrby IF in Svenska Cupen.